rancher/elemental-docs/docs/managedosimage-reference.md

 #### cloudConfig

-This describes a cloud-init config that will be copied to each upgraded node to the `/oem/90_operator.yaml` path.
+This describes a cloud-init or yip config that will be copied to each upgraded node to the `/oem/90_operator.yaml` path.
-This cloud-init config will be applied by the system after reboot.
+This config will be applied by the system after reboot.
 For more information and examples, see the `MachineRegistration` `spec.config.cloud-config` [reference](./cloud-config-reference.md).

 #### nodeSelector